Get your EIN in as fast as 7 business days. Apply now for $49

 Campus Prefix History: Pre-2001 vs Post-2001

-The first two digits of an EIN are the campus prefix code.
 Before the IRS allowed online applications, the prefix indicated which IRS processing campus handled your application, which corresponded to your geographic location.
-Since the IRS launched online EIN applications in 2001, most new EINs carry internet-assigned prefixes in the 80-99 range.
+Since the IRS launched online EIN applications in 2001, most new EINs carry internet-assigned prefixes.
+The prefix is a record of where the number was processed, not a code you can decode for tax purposes.

 What Your Prefix Tells You

-If your EIN starts with 80 or higher, it was issued through the IRS online system.
-If it starts with a lower number, it was issued by a specific IRS campus, likely through a fax or mail application.
-Non-residents who apply by fax through ein.so receive EINs with campus prefixes corresponding to the IRS campus that processes fax applications (currently the Ogden and Kansas City campuses).
+An EIN starting with 80 or higher was issued through the IRS online system.
+A lower starting number was issued by a specific IRS campus through a fax or mail application.
+Non-residents who apply by fax through ein.so receive EINs with campus prefixes from the IRS campus that processes fax applications.
+The prefix never affects how you use the number.
+You enter the full 9 digits the same way regardless of the prefix.
+Learn the full path in our EIN without SSN guide.

 How Do You Verify an EIN Is Valid?